oscaretu/cheats.rs/content/_index.md

 <div class="footnotes">

 <sup>*</sup> Rust [prefers capturing](https://doc.rust-lang.org/stable/reference/expressions/closure-expr.html) by reference
-(resulting in the most "compatible" `Fn` closures from a caller perspective), but can be forced to capture its environment by copy or move via the `move || {}` syntax.
+(resulting in the most "compatible" `Fn` 闭包 from a caller perspective), but can be forced to capture its environment by copy or move via the `move || {}` syntax.